 6. Fully Charge your Devices at all Cost

 This is to avoid uncertainty when it comes to a lack of sockets.
 You can't assume that all coffee shops have available plugs so its best to fully charge your gadgets.
 This is also to lessen the chances of setting up your charger and to keep your place tidy.
 You'll feel relief when you work with just your laptop with little to no setup.
 If you know you're gonna stay for long, make sure you activate your battery saving mode.
 Lessen your brightness, turn off your Bluetooth if necessary, and whatever you have at your disposal to save energy.
 Oh, and the concept applies to hand-held devices.
 Bring a power bank as an emergency strategy to avoid charging through a socket.

 7. Make a Plan B in case there's no internet

 The odds are not always in your favor when it comes to internet connections.
-The best way to deal with this is to assume you don’t.
-We do have mobile data nowadays that makes internet accessible anywhere but that’s not always the case.
+The best way to deal with this is to assume you don't.
+We do have mobile data nowadays that makes the internet accessible anywhere but that's not always the case.
 Prepare for a list of offline work if this happens.
-As mentioend in my pomodoro tip, list down all your things to do for the day at the start of the pomodoro which includes this if necessary.
+As mentioned in my Pomodoro tip, list down all your things to do for the day at the start of the Pomodoro which includes this if necessary.
 What if you really need the internet to work?
-Don’t just sit down and do nothing.
+Don't just sit down and do nothing.
 The best way I can suggest is to download and save files that would come in handy for offline work.
-This would prevent you from being dull and continue working without the need of internet.
+This would prevent you from being dull and continue working without the need for the internet.
 If you really need an internet connection, say you need to have a Skype call, then do your research beforehand if an internet connection is feasible in your desired area.
-Look for zomato reviews or search for Facebook feedbacks.
-I’m pretty sure a lot of coffee shops have their own Facebook page so do you research.
+Look for Zomato reviews or search for Facebook feedback.
+I'm pretty sure a lot of coffee shops have their own Facebook page so do your research.